 Interestingly, there are aspects to living a minimalist lifestyle that really appeal to me such as living against the mold, freedom from being physically and mentally bogged down, and making room for more spiritual connection and enjoying experiences with people rather than things.
-The truth is that I want those things and I need to reassess to see if I’m living in a way that will get me there.
+The truth is that I want to embody some minimalist principles.
+I need to reassess to see if I’m living in a way that will get me there.

-We downsized our home due to the economy and my husband’s multiple layoffs.
+Years ago, we downsized our home due to the economy and my husband’s multiple layoffs.
 Despite the circumstances, I found it to be a blessing because since then I’ve learned that I could make any place a cozy, home.
 I’ve learned that as long as my family is together, nothing else matters.
 I’ve learned that the type of home I have isn’t a measure of my success or failure.
-I also learned about the positives of living in a small space such as there being a smaller cap on how much stuff you can bring into your home.
+I also learned about the positives of living in a small space such as there being a smaller cap on how much stuff can be brought and stored in your home.
 This has, for the most part, forced me to re-evaluate old things as I bring in new things.
 I purge more frequently than I have in the past, which is a bonus.